 In a perfect world, baby bunnies would always be born in the nest box, covered with lots of warm fur.
 They would flourish and grow in to adorable bouncing fur balls.
 Unfortunately, that isn’t always the case.
 Fortunately, if you notice a baby out of the nest box, or an entire litter that is cold, sometimes you can resuscitate baby bunnies, even if they look cold and lifeless.

-Most of the time my rabbits are good mothers, but I had one litter where the doe was spooked while birthing and half her litter wasn’t in the nest with their siblings.
-As soon as I realized that the babies were cold I knew I had to help out to get them warmed up.
+Most of the time my rabbits are good mothers.
+However, I had one litter when the buck spooked the doe while birthing and half her litter wasn’t in the nest with their siblings.
+When I realized they were cold I knew I had to get them warmed up.
 When baby bunnies get cold they kind of go into a state of hibernation and you can’t really tell if they are still breathing or not.
 If you are trying to resuscitate baby bunnies and they have their heads arched back and their mouths open that’s a very late sign and you probably won’t be able to save them.
 If they haven’t reached that state there are a couple ways to do it.

 Hopefully all your rabbit’s are fabulous mothers, undisturbed while birthing, and make it in the nesting box every single time.
 If not, good luck.